Lennard-Jones potential

 In computational chemistry, molecular physics, and physical chemistry, the Lennard-Jones potential (also termed the LJ potential or 12-6 potential; named for John Lennard-Jones) is an intermolecular pair potential.
 Out of all the intermolecular potentials, the Lennard-Jones potential is probably the one that has been the most extensively studied.
 It is considered an archetype model for simple yet realistic intermolecular interactions.
 The Lennard-Jones potential is often used as a building block in molecular models (a.k.a. force fields) for more complex substances.
 Many studies of the idealized "Lennard-Jones substance" use the potential to understand the physical nature of matter.

 Overview

-The Lennard-Jones potential is a simple model that still manages to describe the essential features of interactions between simple atoms and molecules: Two interacting particles repel each other at very close distance, attract each other at moderate distance, and eventually stop interacting at infinite distance, as shown in the Figure.
+The Lennard-Jones potential is a simple model that still manages to describe the essential features of interactions between simple atoms and molecules: two interacting particles repel each other at very close distances, attract each other at moderate distances, and eventually stop interacting at infinite distance, as shown in the figure.
 The Lennard-Jones potential is a pair potential, i.e. no three- or multi-body interactions are covered by the potential.

-The general Lennard-Jones potential combines a repulsive potential, $1/r^{n}$, with an attractive potential, $-1/r^{m}$, using empirically determined coefficients $A_n$ and $B_m$: